What happens at my pet’s first visit?

 My dog doesn’t seem to have any problems; why would I bring him to see you?

 The old adage “an ounce of prevention is worth a pound of cure” holds true in veterinary physical rehabilitation.
 An evaluation can help us pinpoint, early on, any structural problems or imbalances and address them before they become an issue.
-Preventative care such as regular chiropractic adjustments can also help your pet to weather the daily demands of play, exercise, minor accidents, and aging with greater success.
+Preventive care such as regular chiropractic adjustments can also help your pet to weather the daily demands of play, exercise, minor accidents, and aging with greater success.
 Just like a car, keeping your dog’s body finely tuned will pay dividends in the long run: you’ll get more mileage out of him!

 What is rehabilitation?